MythicAgents/sliver/README.md

 # Browse to Mythic and Generate a Payload, select 'sliver' as the OS
 # Upload the mythic.cfg file, continue through prompts and generate
 ```

+### Limitations

+Currently limited to one mythic operation, this is due to a mythic limitation which enforces RPC calls specify which operation they are in.
+When `sliverserver` service starts, ideally it would spin off a thread for each operation's payloads to handle events coming from Sliver.
+We are working on ways around this in the future.

+Additionally, for `sliverserver` to create callbacks based on events from Sliver, and not from the 'use' command, it requires at least 1 task has been run.
+This is because the mythic rpc call to create a callback requires a TaskID, but no mythic tasks prompted this call.
+Ideally, you could create `sliverserver`, not submit any tasks, and still see implants connecting automatically, but for now, as long as you have run one task within `sliverserver`, it should work.
+I'm currently hard-coding the TaskID=1.

 ## Future Plans / Ideas